Skip to content

 43%

-of the time, hypoxia occurs during pre-hospital intubation.1
+of the time, hypoxia occurs during pre-hospital intubation, according to a leading study.
+2

 COMING SOON